In order to be eligible for membership, a candidate must:

 Panhellenic Council (PHC)

-Panhellenic Primary Recruitment is the formal process through which potential new membres (PNMs) consider sororities, while sororities choose new sisters.
+Panhellenic Primary Recruitment is the formal process through which potential new members (PNMs) consider sororities, while sororities choose new sisters.
 The Primary Recruitment period is comprised of multiple rounds where potential new members visit each of the 8 chapters on Penn's campus.
 Through a process of mutual selection, students narrow their choices until they are matched to a sorority following the last round.

 There are two major periods in which PHC recruits new members to its sororities: Fall Continuous Open Bidding (COB) in the Fall semester, and Spring Primary Recruitment in the Spring semester.
 All second-semester freshmen, as well as sophomores, juniors, and seniors are eligible to participate in primary recruitment if they meet the eligibility requirements.
 Fall COB is only open to sophomores, juniors, and seniors.

 Note: Penn Panhellenic is dedicated to ensuring that everyone who identifies as a woman is given full opportunity to take advantage of the benefits of sorority life, regardless of her race, religion, background, socioeconomic status, disability, or sexual orientation.

-Registration is required for Primary Recruitment, and opens in the Fall semester.
+Registration on Campus Director is required for Primary Recruitment, and opens in the Fall semester.
 It is due no later than the last day of the Fall term.
-The earlier a student registers, the greater the discount on the registration, which has a fee of up to $45 immediately prior to convocation.
+The earlier a student registers, the greater the discount on the registration.
+Fees start at $25 and increase up to $45 immediately prior to convocation.
 Registration is now closed, but interested students can still participate in the Continuous Open Bidding (COB) period beginning the week of MLK Day.